Resume

 DIRECTORY required Output directory of an existing harpy workflow

-The DIRECTORY is the output directory of a previous harpy-invoked workflow, which must have the workflow/config.yaml file.
+The DIRECTORY is the output directory of a previous harpy-invoked workflow, which must have the workflow/config.yaml and workflow/workflow.yaml files.
 For example, if you previously ran harpy align bwa -o align-bwa ..., then you would use harpy resume align-bwa, which would have the necessary workflow/config.yaml (and other necessary things) required to successfully continue the workflow.
 Using resume does not overwrite any preprocessing files in the target directory (whereas rerunning the workflow would), which means you can also manually modify the config.yaml file (advanced, not recommended unless you are confident with what you're doing).